 7. Improve postcards with social media tests.

 Leverage the ease and relatively low costs of social media ads to learn what content performs best with different segments.
+This will help your company to focus your direct mail marketing efforts in the right direction.
 Then, use this insight to send the right message to the right consumer via direct mail automation.

 8. Draw from social analytics to personalize direct mail.

 Using social media analytics, you can send direct mail that is highly tailored to your audience.
 You can reach the right audience with relevant messaging and even include personalized content drawn from consumers’ social media profiles.

 9. Go big with a cross-channel product launch: postcards and social media.

 Use social media postings to count down to a product launch, and then send a postcard when the product hits your stores.
 Don’t forget to bring engagement back to social by including social links and/or a QR code on the postcard.